mistsys/go-tenable/README.md

   -s, --secretkey string     Tenable Secret Key (required) -v, --verbose              Verbose output

-Use "tenable [command] --help" for more information about a command.
+Use "go-tenable [command] --help" for more information about a command.
 ```

 Export results of a scan to JIRA tickets with `tenable scans export $scan_id --format jira -o tickets.csv`.